-Infections of the upper respiratory tract usually involve the ears, the mucus membranes lining the nose and throat above the epiglottis and the sinuses.
-Upper respiratory tract specimens should be collected within 3 days of symptom onset and no later than 7 days, ideally prior to the initiation of antimicrobial chemoprophylaxis or therapy.
+Infections of the upper respiratory tract usually involve the ears, the mucus membranes lining the nose and throat above the epiglottis, and the sinuses.
+Upper respiratory tract specimens should be collected within three days of symptom onset and no later than seven days, ideally before antimicrobial chemoprophylaxis or therapy.

 - Insert the swab into the posterior pharynx and tonsillar areas.